fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

     Note

-    The solution to this activity can be found on page 366.
+    The solution to this activity can be found below.

 We have learned about and achieved the preprocessing of given data.
 By now, you should be familiar with what NLP is and what basic